TimingTriggerStudies/h-to-ss1ss2-madgraph/README.md

 This creates the ```mg5_amc_output/ppTohToSS1SS2_SS1Tobb_SS2Toveve``` directory

 ### Create Events
+Launch Madgraph to generate events.

-Then run MadGraph with an input scan file, the creates runs with the specified number of events, decay width(GeV) and mass(GeV) of the LLP
+Can run the command below to automatically create multiple runs with the specified number of events, decay width(GeV) and mass(GeV) of the LLP:
 ```bash
 ./bin/mg5_amC h-to-ss1ss2_m_scan.txt
 ```